 No one knows more about defeating the purpose of eating a vegetable by coating it with mayo than a Minnesotan does.
 I kid, I kid!
 If I didn’t poke fun at my fellow Minnesotans, how else would they know that I like them?

-But seriously, broccoli salad is pretty damn good.
+But seriously, broccoli crunch salad is pretty damn good.
 It’s one of those minimalist salads that has surprisingly more flavor than you’d anticipate.
 I mistakenly judged the broccoli salad book by its cover for far too long.

 Jump to: